Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 A nutrient that the body needs in small amounts to function and stay healthy.
 Vitamin D helps the body use calcium and phosphorus to make strong bones and teeth.
 It is fat-soluble (can dissolve in fats and oils) and is found in fatty fish, egg yolks, and dairy products.
 Skin exposed to sunshine can also make vitamin D. Not enough vitamin D can cause a bone disease called rickets.
 It is being studied in the prevention and treatment of some types of cancer.
 Also called cholecalciferol.

-To eject the contents of your stomach through your mouth; an act or instance of disgorging the contents of the stomach through the mouth.
+To eject some or all of the contents of the stomach through the mouth.